Spleen Pancreas And Liver Question And Answers

 • Right posterior intraperitoneal compartment

-• Most dependent part of peritoneal cavity
+• The most dependent part of the peritoneal cavity

 • Anterior aspect of right kidney

-• The posteroinferior surface of liver.
+• The posteroinferior surface of the liver.

-Morrison’S Pouch Or Hepatorenal Pouch Boundaries
+Morrison’s Pouch Or Hepatorenal Pouch Boundaries

 • Anteriorly